 Timer

 The third and final option you can use to register time in TimeChimp is by starting a timer.
-This way, you can keep track of how much time you have spent on each client, project, and/or activity in even more detail.
+This way, you can keep track of how much time you have spent on each customer. project, and/or task in even more detail.

-Start the timer by simply clicking on "Start timer," and you will see a timer running in the overview on the right for the client, project, and activity that you have selected.
+Start the timer by simply clicking on "Start timer," and you will see a timer running in the overview on the right for the customer project, and task that you have selected.

-It may also happen that you work the same hours or for the same clients/projects in a certain period as the week before.
-Therefore, in addition to the three ways to register hours, you can also copy your hours or projects from last week.
+It may also happen that you work the same hours or for the same customer/projects in a certain period as the week before.
+Therefore, in addition to the three ways to track hours, you can also copy your hours or projects from last week.

-If you have not made any registrations on a day or week, you will see "Copy" in the middle of your screen.
+If you have not made any tracking on a day or week, you will see "Copy" in the middle of your screen.
 Click on it and choose one of the options.

-The options for copying the schedule and roster are only available if your organization has activated these modules.
+The options for copying the project planning schedule is only available if your organization has tasks these modules.

-2. Last week (with hours) - copy both the projects and clients you have worked for and the hours worked.
+Last week (with hours) - copy both the projects and customer you have worked for and the hours worked.

 Submitting your hours